 Let Slow Travel Work its Magic

-Travel can be life changing but it needs time to work its magic.
-Give it the time it needs to change you.
+Travel can be life-changing, but it needs time to work its magic.
+And slow travel can give you that time.

 I walk a lot when I travel.
 My world slows down.
-Early morning walks are my favourite, meeting locals starting their day like the old lady we met one morning in Cortona and her cat who come running out to nudge her, hurrying her home for his breakfast.
+Early morning walks are my favourite, meeting locals starting their days like the old lady we met one morning in Cortona and her cat who come running out to nudge her up the path, hurrying her home for his breakfast.

-To see shop owners setting up for the day and ordering a morning espresso with the locals.
+To see shop owners setting up for the day and ordering a morning espresso alongside locals on their way to work.

-It becomes about the quality of your travel experiences.
+It becomes about the quality of your travel experiences instead of the quantity.

-Yes, you could say I am a Slow Travel convert.
+Yes, I am a total Slow Travel convert.